exoplatform/exo-documentation/docs/UsingPerkStore.rst

 ####################

 The perkstore is an online store available in the platform.
-You are able to buy the available products or sell goods or services using the cauris as a currency.
+It’s a full-featured marketplace where users can buy (and even sell) products with the tokens stored in their wallet as the digital currency.

 How to access to Perk Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~